The Best Travel Insurance for Mexico in 2023

 Best Mexico Travel Insurance for up to 69 ys old

-Safety Wing also plan for up to 70 ys old
+Safety Wing also plans for up to 70 ys old

 The safety wing nomad insurance also offers a plan for over 60s and below 70 starting from 150 USD per month.